Updated on May 5, 2026

 The Best ChatGPT Model For Your Use-Case

-2. For Deliberate, Controllable Reasoning, Use the o-series (o3 / o1 / o4-mini) still gives you explicit control over “reasoning effort” and excels on STEM logic—useful when you must dial the thinking knob yourself.
+4. For Deliberate, Controllable Reasoning, use the o-series (o3,o1,o4-mini) – gives explicit control over “reasoning effort” and excels on STEM logic.

 Here’s a quick run-down of the best model for each use case: